kingfieldmpls/100-days-of-code/log.md

 ### Day 2: July 29th, 2018 - Sunday

-**Today's Progress**:
+**Today's Progress**
 * Finished Coursera's University of Michigan Python Course - Course 2: Python Data Structures
 * Started Courera's University of Michigan Python Course - Course 3: Using Python to Access the Web: Weeks 1 and 2

 **Thoughts**
 * Got a better sense of how and when to use a tuple.
-Also learned that a major feature of tuples is that they're much more memory efficient because they hardle support any methods.
+Also learned that a major feature of tuples is that they're much more memory efficient because they hardly support any methods.
 * Figured out the difference between list.sort() and sorted()
 * Really enjoyed watching interviews with the creators of jQuery and C++ and the "discoverer" of JSON.
 * Also learned about "greedy" and "non-greedy" regex statements